Who created Euterpea?

 Why is there no forum, discussion board, or mailing list for Euterpea?

 After several requests to add a forum/discussion board (or mailing list equivalent) back in 2015, a discussion board did exist for several months on this site.
 It was never used, so it was eventually removed to simplify site maintenance.

 Why is that bug fix taking so long?

 Euterpea is maintained by one person right now (see “Who is maintaining Euterpea?”).
 I do my best to rapidly push out fixes to catastrophic problems, particularly those caused by new operating system and GHC versions.
-However, more minor things may take longer.
+However, more minor things may take longer, particularly those that only affect very specific/uncommon operating systems or installation setups.
 Some issues are also not as straightforward as you might think, possibly having more serious ramifications for the library and/or requiring extensive testing before I’m confident that a solid fix has been achieved.